sigridg/EOSC/index.md

 ---
 ### About This Project

-Over the nex months (November 2025 - January 2026), Sikt in collaboartion with the Research Council is conducting a "semisystematic" needs assessment to understand what a Norwegian EOSC node should deliver to actually serve Norwegian researchers and institutions.
+Over the next months (November 2025 - January 2026), Sikt in collaboration with the Research Council is conducting a "semisystematic" need assessment to understand better what a Norwegian EOSC node should deliver to actually serve Norwegian researchers and institutions.

 ### What We're Exploring